 Students: If your travel is paid for by the university, follow the booking process for USask-funded travel.
 If you are paying your travel, you may use a service provider of your choice.

 Some USask colleges and units (including student residences) may have additional restrictions and requirements for individuals returning from a trip outside of the province.
 Under these circumstances, the most cautious public health measures should be followed.

-Residents of other provinces coming to Saskatchewan (for example, to visit family) should observe all public health measures, including physical distancing and restrictions on the maximum number of people allowed to gather.
+Residents of other provinces coming to Saskatchewan (for example, to visit family) should observe all public health measures.

 Follow the steps below if the faculty, staff or student travel will be fully or partially paid for using a CFOAPAL.